 Te Papa Ōtākaro Avon River Park + City Promenade_

-LandLAB are providing urban design leadership for the $100m Avon River Precinct project - the signature project for the Christchurch rebuild.
-This project delivers transformational change to Christchurch’s urban morphology by re-defining its city edge river front as a continuous 2km pedestrian priority, 'shared use' promenade within a river park corridor.
+LandLAB provided urban design leadership for the $100m Avon River Precinct project - the signature project for the Christchurch rebuild.
+The ARP Terraces Precinct delivers transformational change to Christchurch’s urban morphology by redefining its city-edge riverfront as a continuous 2km pedestrian priority ‘shared use’ promenade within its iconic river-park corridor.

 The project enhances access to the water and brings the spirit and ecology of the river (fluid) into a dialogue with the city (grid).
-The new promenade layers and thickens the edge of the city to catalyse new opportunities for access and occupation.
-LandLAB have led the design for the Terraces river edge precinct which transforms Oxford Terrace from a conventional street into a shared use zone prioritising pedestrian access, occupation and a new tram circuit.
+The new promenade layers thicken the edge of the city to catalyse new opportunities for access and occupation.
+LandLAB led the design for the Terraces river edge precinct, which transforms Oxford Terrace from a conventional street into a shared-use zone.
+Prioritising pedestrian access, occupation and a new tram circuit.

 The Terraces precinct redefines the relationship between the city and the river.
 Oxford Terraces location and orientation provide the opportunity to bring together the ‘flows’ of ecology, community and commerce into a new waterfront food and beverage destination.
 This has been achieved by;